trahloff/aws-certification-notes/Specialist_Data-Analytics_DAS-C01/4-Analysis/Redshift.md

   - Because: otherwise metadata consumes too much space each COPY creates hidden metadata
 - Data Pipeline
 - Database Migration Service
+- Troubleshooting
+  - Import CSV, no error returned, no data is in RS &rArr; RS doesn't recognize carriage returns as new lines, if IGNOREHEADERS is set, COPY will ignore first line

 ### Export